 Solution

-Patient app: the solution is to create rewards for users to earn as they complete their exercises, minimize the amount of screens and buttons for exercises, and break up exercises into smaller tasks in order to not overwhelm the user.
+Patient app: Create rewards for users to earn as they complete their exercises, minimise the amount of screens and buttons, and break up exercises into smaller tasks in order to not overwhelm the user.

 Patient